Web development for beginners: Using web servers and npm

 https://exploringjs.com:443/js/

-npm (the Node.js package manager) and the npx command
+npm (a Node.js package manager) and the npx command

 Normally, a package has to be installed before we can use it, but there is also a way to run a shell command in an npm package without installing that package: the shell command npx.
 For example, the following shell command prints a cow drawn with characters to the terminal.
 That cow has a speech bubble which contains the text we provide as an argument to the shell command: